ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.8.4

- - Applied patch by mcarpenter to fix solaris issues with build and remaining undefined @nodes.

-### Release 1.8.3
+### Release 1.8.5

- - Sax parser now honors encoding specification in the xml prolog correctly.
+ - added encoding support for JRuby where possible.

 ## <a name="description">Description</a>